-The work of discovering the health benefits of nuts is well underway.
-Over the years, research has suggested that overall nut consumption aids in both weight loss and weight maintenance.
-However, the data on the pecan nut specifically causing weight loss is weak.
-We’ve seen a connection between pecans and the altering of insulin sensitivity, showing major benefits for metabolic health.
+Discovering the health benefits of nuts is well underway.
+Over the years, research has suggested that overall nut consumption aids in weight loss and maintenance.
+However, the data on pecan nuts specifically causing weight loss is weak.
+We’ve seen a connection between pecans and altering insulin sensitivity, showing significant benefits for metabolic health.

 Pecans And Insulin Sensitivity

-Evidence to support the beneficial effect of pecans on insulin sensitivity comes from the Nurses’ Health Study.
-This study tells us that there’s an inverse association between nut consumption and the risk of developing type-2 diabetes.
+The Nurses’ Health Study provides evidence to support the beneficial effect of pecans on insulin sensitivity.
+This study shows an inverse association between nut consumption and the risk of developing type-2 diabetes.
 The benefit comes from the fatty acid profile of all nuts.

 Research on Pecans and Weight Gain